MicrosoftDocs/VBA-Docs/api/Excel.ChartGroup.BubbleScale.md

 api_name:
 - Excel.ChartGroup.BubbleScale
 ms.assetid: cbab742e-4e60-2d10-e8ec-0dcd2a5ff72a
-ms.date: 06/08/2017
+ms.date: 04/20/2019
 localization_priority: Normal
 ---

 # ChartGroup.BubbleScale property (Excel)

 Returns or sets the scale factor for bubbles in the specified chart group.
 Can be an integer value from 0 (zero) to 300, corresponding to a percentage of the default size.
 Applies only to bubble charts.
 Read/write **Long**.

 ## Syntax

-_expression_. `BubbleScale`
+_expression_.**BubbleScale**

 _expression_ A variable that represents a **[ChartGroup](Excel.ChartGroup(object).md)** object.